-- Select the whole model. - Drag and drop the geometry attribute Thickness 0.9 from the Treeview onto the selected features.
+- Select the whole model (press Ctrl + A keys) - Drag and drop the geometry attribute Thickness 0.9 from the Treeview onto the selected features, Click OK.

 Select the fleshing on/off button to turn-off the geometric visualisation.
 If at any time during the example you wish to visualise the geometry select this button.